Exploring the Black Hills of South Dakota in the Winter

 Sylvan Lake

-As you come around the west side of the park, head west towards Custer and then turn up highway 89 towards Sylvan Lake.
+As you come around the west side of the park, head west towards Custer and then turn up Highway 89 towards Sylvan Lake.
 In the summer, I would say take the Needles Scenic Highway but it is closed in the winter.

 Sylvan Lake is the crown jewel of Custer State Park.
 In the summer, this glistening mirror is home to campers, hikers and swimmers alike.
 In the winter, with the nearby lodge closed, the area is home to solitude and surreal beauty.